techfolios/techfolios.github.io/docs/user-guide/quickstart.md

 title: Quick Start
 ---

-:::warning June 1, 2022: Under Construction!
+:::warning Under Construction!
 I am actively working on these instructions.
-I anticipate completing them around June 12, 2022.
-Please check back then!
+I anticipate completing them during June, 2022.
+Please check back later!
 :::

-This Quick Start is intended to provide the minimum of information necessary to produce your first draft of a professional portfolio.
+This Quick Start is intended to help you set up your first draft of a professional portfolio with a minimum of complications.

-## Initial setup
+## Initialization

 The following initialization tasks are "one time only".